elena-sharova/xlslim_blogs/README.md

 # xlslim_blogs
-Blogs with Python code using xlslim addin.
+Blogs with Python code using xlSlim addin.
 Find out more about how xlSlim can help you using Python for Excel here: https://xlslim.com/

 The blogs cover various topics: